faceyspacey/webpack-flush-chunks/README.md

 ```

 *The above is an example with a Babel server (hence the `rootDir` option).
 Checkout the [boilerplate](https://github.com/faceyspacey/flush-chunks-boilerplate) to
-see it in its entirety, as well as a unique solution we recommend for universal webpack rendering, using `webpack-hot-server-middleware`
-which bundles both the client and the server using a shared cache for faster builds.*
+see it in its entirety, as well as a unique solution we recommend for universal webpack rendering, using [webpack-hot-server-middleware](https://github.com/60frames/webpack-hot-server-middleware) which bundles both the client and the server using a shared cache for faster builds.*

 ## Boilerplate Example
 It should be clear by now that the main work in using `webpack-flush-chunks` is not in application code, but in setting up your
 webpack configs.
 It's therefore extremely important to checkout the [example boilerplate](https://github.com/faceyspacey/flush-chunks-boilerplate).
-After clicking around its files, and running the different setups (development, production, babel server), the above should all make sense,
+After clicking around its files, and running the different setups (development, production, babel server, etc), the above should all make sense,
 and you should have a fool-proof place to start from.

 ONE FINAL TIME: clone & run [the flush chunks boilerplate](https://github.com/faceyspacey/flush-chunks-boilerplate) before using this package!